Floriana to Hamrun

 A surfeit of stations: The second station

-The new facility made use of existing ramps cuth through the city’s fortifications by the Knights.
 A long ramp along the edge of Argotti Gardens passes directly behind the original station building and on towards St Philip’s Bastion.
 Off this a new junction was made into a large trench cut down to track level.

 A new ramp descends off the earlier alignment at right-angles, immediately crossing over the railway by means of a steeply angled bridge.
-The original iron railings and hand rail survive here, but the ramp is clogged with vegetation and not entirely safe for modern use.
+The original decorative iron railings and hand rail survive here, but the ramp is clogged with vegetation and not entirely safe for modern use.

-Some scars and compartments cut into the rock date to the railway era, including what is likely to have been a ticket office directly beneath the ramp.
 Another reminder of the railway is the smoke-blackened vault.
 Engines approaching Floriana were forced to make a steep ascent through the tunnel requiring a good head of steam and no doubt a well-stoked firebox.

 To the west of the station site, and forming the present access to it on open days, the surviving military guardhouse is perhaps unique; It’s gun ports still look onto the trackbed.